 Presidents Day Puzzles

 Three Common Core standards-aligned Presidents Day puzzles include an online word search, online crossword puzzle, and printable crossword puzzle.
 A spirited rendition of Hail to the Chief sets the tone.

 Online game that tests kids’ recognition of U.S. presidents.
 Four difficulty levels makes it suitable for students from grade 4-12.
 Fun!

 A wealth of Presidents Day lessons and activities for K-12 students from the American Federation of Teachers’ Share My Lesson, covering diverse topics such as George Washington and Executive Power and Abraham Lincoln and the U.S. Constitution.
 The “Founding Mothers” and Eleanor Roosevelt get their due as well.

 Presidential Historian Survey 2021

-C-Span’s annual survey of presidential historians reveals not only every president's overall ranking, but also their scores for each of 10 criteria, from “Public Persuasion” to “Performance Within Context of Times.”
+C-Span’s latest survey of presidential historians reveals not only every president's overall ranking, but also their scores for each of 10 criteria, from “Public Persuasion” to “Performance Within Context of Times.”
 The survey serves as a fine jumping off point to compare presidents and explore questions such as “What traits matter most in a president?”

 What Made George Washington a Good Military Leader?